ecorm/cppwamp/doc/rpc.md

 Calling RPCs
 ------------

 The `call` operation is used to call remote procedures.
-There are two `call` overloads: one that takes an `Args` bungle, and another that doesn't.
+There are two `call` overloads: one that takes an `Args` bundle, and another that doesn't.
 The latter overload is used when the remote procedure does not expect any arguments.
 For either overload, `call` returns an `Args` object, which contains the results returned by the remote procedure.

 ```c++
 boost::asio::spawn(iosvc, [&](boost::asio::yield_context yield)